awesome31/rohit-career-book/readme.md

 Software engineer as a career is ever changing and we as engineers need to keep ourself updated and need to keep learning new technologies.
 This repository is my personal log of all the things I have learnt and all the things that I have built.

+## Things I strongly believe in

+**I really feel, building big and scalable frontend systems is a tough problem statement to solve.
+Frontend systems are NOT easy to build.**

 ## Things I am learning

 1. [Javascript Quiz](./javascript-quiz/)